jxwleong/jtag-boundary-scan/README.md

 ## JTAG Instructions
 ### 1.BYPASS
-By IEEE standard, the instruction code for BYPASS instruction is all 0b1 (depend length of instruction register).
+By IEEE Standard 1149.1, the instruction code for BYPASS instruction is all 0b1 (depend length of instruction register).
 This instruction is used to bypass device(s) that are not tested or to perform some specific region of circuit where are prompt to failure.
 By referring to Figure 1. , after BYPASS instruction is loaded, `TDI` and `TDO` are connected with `Bypass Reg`.
 The `Bypass Reg` contain one bit of dont't care data.
-Thus, whenever using BYPASS instruction, there will be numbers of these dont't care data bits depend on how many bypass device(s).
+Thus, whenever using BYPASS instruction, there will be numbers of these dont't care data bits depend on how many bypass device(s). `bypass bits = n * 1`.

 ### 2. IDCODE
 JTAG IDCODE is a 32-bit device specific part number.
 Athouhg it's not a compulsory instruction specified by IEEE, but most JTAG device